-Students will complete online course work, contribute to online discussions using Microsoft Teams, view one hour of recorded video presentations weekly, and attend a one-hour weekly online video-conference using Microsoft Teams from Week 1 to Week 12 (Online students only), sessions recorded.
+Students will complete online course work, contribute to online discussions using Microsoft Teams, view one hour of recorded video presentations and/or guided course material weekly, and attend a one-hour weekly online video-conference using Microsoft Teams from Week 1 to Week 12 (Online students only), sessions recorded.

 On Campus Cohort (no On Campus cohort currently available)

-Students will complete online course work, contribute to online discussions using Microsoft Teams, view one hour of recorded video presentations weekly, and attend a two-hour weekly on-campus tutorial (On-Campus students only) from Week 1 to Week 12, sessions will not be recorded.
+Students will complete online course work, contribute to online discussions using Microsoft Teams, view one hour of recorded video presentations and/or guided course material weekly, and attend a two-hour weekly on-campus tutorial (On-Campus students only) from Week 1 to Week 12, sessions will not be recorded.

 This course engages with a range of emerging technologies and assumes competency with computer technologies and a positive attitude to exploring what can be achieved with Educational Technologies.
 While students have an opportunity to focus on educational issues in a range of contexts, the course assumes an understanding and interest in education as a field of study.
 While the course has a focus on Educational Technologies in western K-12 and higher educational systems, opportunities exist to study the application of Educational Technologies in other systems and countries through assessment tasks.

 The course is best completed after 7131EDN Digital Culture, Games and Education (Creating Educational Technologies) and 7134EDN Making Sense of Learning and New Technologies (Researching Educational Technologies), which provide experience with Educational Technologies used as a context for policy and planning conducted during this course.
 The course complements the 7510LFC Community Internship, where students can explore the community-based organisation in which they are placed, and develop policy and planning documents to support the use of Educational Technologies in this organisation.

 Innovations in Technologies for Learning and Practice (Transformational Educational Technologies) aims to provide students with: